softwareQinc/qpp/README.md

 latexmk -pdf refman.tex
 ```

-from `doc/latex` directory or compile the file `doc/latex/refman.tex` with your LaTeX compiler.
+from the `doc/latex` directory or compile the file `doc/latex/refman.tex` with your LaTeX compiler.
 This will create the `doc/latex/refman.pdf` documentation file.
 Consult your favourite LaTeX manual for how to compile/build LaTeX files under your specific operating system.